fitzoh/jvm-monitoring-workshop/README.md

 ## A note on Gradle
 There are a lot of moving parts in this workshop, and we're using [Gradle](https://gradle.org/) to orchestrate them .
+//TODO finish this thought and how all commands are run from root of repo.